Rukhsanaashhad/rag-based-book-assistant/docs/01-module-1-ros/04-week-3.md

 ## ROS 2 Nodes and Topics

+### Creating ROS 2 Nodes
--   **Creating ROS 2 Nodes**: Writing a simple "Hello World" node in Python and C++.
+Writing a simple "Hello World" node in Python and C++.

+### Publishers and Subscribers
--   **Publishers and Subscribers**: Implementing communication between nodes using topics.
+Implementing communication between nodes using topics.

+### ROS 2 Launch Files
--   **ROS 2 Launch Files**: Managing multiple nodes with launch files.
+Managing multiple nodes with launch files.

 ## ROS 2 Services and Actions

+### Services
--   **Services**: Implementing request-response communication between nodes.
+Implementing request-response communication between nodes.

+### Actions
--   **Actions**: For long-running tasks that provide feedback and can be preempted.
+For long-running tasks that provide feedback and can be preempted.

+### Comparison with ROS 1
--   **Comparison with ROS 1**: Understanding the differences in implementation.
+Understanding the differences in implementation.